Does My State Regulate PFAS Chemicals in Drinking Water?

 PFAS are toxic and can potentially cause cancer even at extremely small concentrations.
 They’re measured in parts per trillion, and one part per trillion is equivalent to one drop of water in 20 Olympic-sized swimming pools.
 Because PFAS are a new and emerging contaminant, extremely small, and don’t break down in the environment, they’re difficult to remove from drinking water at the municipal treatment level.
 If you’re curious about the other health impacts associated with exposure to PFAS chemicals, click here.

+On April 10, 2024, the US EPA has announced drinking water standards to limit exposure to 5 types of PFAS chemicals.
 The federal government implements water quality standards to protect human health.
 Lead, Arsenic, and Disinfection Byproducts have nationwide standards because they are known to cause negative health impacts at certain concentrations.
 Water quality standards however must consider the cost of removing a contaminant and the feasibility for any given community, compromising their overall effectiveness.
-There are currently no federal water quality standards for PFAS chemicals, despite their known toxicity in drinking water.
-EPA established a non-enforceable Health Advisory of 70 parts per trillion for an aggregate of two PFAS variations, PFOA and PFOS, in 2016.
+Prior to this, in 2016, EPA established a non-enforceable Health Advisory of 70 parts per trillion for an aggregate of two PFAS variations, PFOA and PFOS.

 “My state has a guidance level for PFAS so therefore I must be protected.”
 This isn’t entirely true.
 Unfortunately Health Advisories, Health Goals, Guidance Levels, and other similar legalese are non-enforceable.
 State officials can make recommendations but it’s really up to municipalities to implement necessary changes.
 The tables below describe the most current* state regulations and advisories for PFAS levels in drinking water.